First Year Focus

 About the Major in Human Communication Sciences

-Most HCS students go on to medical school or to graduate programs in audiology, speech pathology, learning disabilities, neuroscience, dentistry, or biomedical engineering.
+Most HCS students go on to medical school or to graduate programs in audiology, speech and language pathology, learning disabilities, neuroscience, dentistry, or biomedical engineering.
 Others begin work immediately in research laboratories or for health-related businesses.

 You may choose to pursue a general education in communication sciences and disorders, or to concentrate your coursework in audiology and hearing sciences, speech and language pathology, or learning disabilities.